airbytehq/airbyte/docs/integrations/sources/jira.md

 ### Step 1: Set up Jira

-1. Create an API token for your Jira account by following the instructions in this [documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
-You will need this token to connect Jira to Airbyte.
+1. To get access to the Jira API, you need to create an API token.
+Please follow the instructions in [Atlassian's documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 ### Step 2: Set up the Jira connector in Airbyte

-1. In the Airbyte UI, select **Jira** from the Source type dropdown and enter a name for this connector.
+1. In the Airbyte connector setup page, select **Jira** from the Source type dropdown and enter a name for this connector.
-2. In the **API Token** field, enter the API token that you generated in Step 1.
-This token is used for authorization to your Jira account via BasicAuth.
+2. In the **API Token** field, enter the API token you generated in Step 1.
+This token is used for authorization to your account by BasicAuth.
 3. In the **Domain** field, enter the domain for your Jira account.
-This will be in the format of `<your-domain>.atlassian.net`, `<your-domain>.jira.com`, or `jira.<your-domain>.com`, depending on your Jira account.
+For example, if your Jira account is hosted at `airbyteio.atlassian.net`, enter `airbyteio.atlassian.net` in this field.
-4. In the **Email** field, enter the email address associated with your Jira account.
-This is the email address you used to generate the API token.
-This field is also used for authorization to your Jira account via BasicAuth.
+4. In the **Email** field, enter the email address for your Jira account that you used to generate the API token.
+This field is used for authorization to your account by BasicAuth.
-5. In the **Projects** field, enter a comma-separated list of project keys for which you want to replicate data.
-Alternatively, leave this field empty to replicate data for all projects.
+5. In the **Projects (Optional)** field, enter a comma-separated list of Jira project keys for which you want to replicate data.
+If you want to replicate data for all projects, leave this field empty.
-6. In the **Start Date** field, enter the date from which you want to replicate data from Jira.
-Use the format `YYYY-MM-DDT00:00:00Z`.
+6. In the **Start Date (Optional)** field, enter the date from which you want to replicate data from Jira in the format `YYYY-MM-DDTHH:MM:SSZ`.
 Note that this field only applies to certain streams, and only data generated on or after the start date will be replicated.
-Alternatively, leave this field empty to replicate all data.
-For more information, refer to the [Jira documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-search/#api-rest-api-2-search-get).
+If you want to replicate all data, leave this field empty.
+For more information, refer to the [Jira documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issue-search/#api-rest-api-3-search-get).
-7. Toggle the **Expand Issue Changelog** switch if you want to get a list of recent updates to every issue in the Issues stream.
+7. Toggle **Expand Issue Changelog** to get a list of recent updates to every issue in the Issues stream.
-8. Toggle the **Render Issue Fields** switch if you want to return field values rendered in HTML format in the Issues stream.
+8. Toggle **Render Issue Fields** to return field values rendered in HTML format in the Issues stream.
-9. Toggle the **Enable Experimental Streams** switch if you want to enable experimental PullRequests stream.
-Note that this relies on undocumented Jira API endpoints.
-For more information, refer to the [Airbyte documentation](https://docs.airbyte.com/integrations/sources/jira#experimental-tables).
+9. Toggle **Enable Experimental Streams** to enable experimental PullRequests stream.
+Note that this feature relies on undocumented Jira API endpoints.
+See [Airbyte's documentation](https://docs.airbyte.com/integrations/sources/jira#experimental-tables) for more information.

-Note: If you encounter any issues, refer to the [Jira API documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-search/#api-rest-api-2-search-get) for more information.## Supported sync modes
+Note: The Jira connector in Airbyte uses the Jira REST API.
+For more information on the Jira REST API, refer to the [Jira documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/).## Supported sync modes

 The Jira source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):